JunaidIRF/TABG-Map-Editor/README.md

 **Change Transform Mode** = `;  (Semicolon)`

 ## Custom Maps
-Map is Loaded/Saved in `Documents\TABGMaps\map.txt`.
+Map is Loaded/Saved in `Documents\TABGMaps\map.tabgmap`.
-You Can Share Your Map with others by giving them the `map.txt`.
+You Can Share Your Map with others by giving them the `map.tabgmap`.

-**NOTE: Make Sure To Backup `map.txt` so you don't lose it when you save map after restart.**
+**NOTE: Make Sure To Backup `map.tabgmap` so you don't lose it when you save map after restart.**

 Download maps made by other people [here](https://discord.gg/bbe2222WnT).